velo-by-wix/adopt-a-bird/README.md

-# Adopt a Corvid
+# Adopt a Bird

-A website created by Corvid by Wix for adopting Corvid birds
+A website created by Velo by Wix for adopting birds